Does this sound familiar?

 • Training & Experience

-In addition to nearly 30 years of meditation experience, Susan completed intensive mindfulness meditation teacher training that is considered the gold standard in the field and is a trauma-sensitive practitioner.
+In addition to 35 years of meditation experience, Susan completed intensive mindfulness meditation teacher and mentor training that is considered the gold standard in the field and is a trauma-informed practitioner.

 • Caring Connection